robertocommit/hive_questions/question_2.md

 # Data Pipeline
 I would give to the pipeline a cloud based ~ serverless ~ microservices oriented architecture,<br>
-keeping completely separated the part of data extration with the part of data analysis.
+keeping completely separated the part of data extration from the part of data analysis.

 Each social media would have one specific main lambda function dedicated (more might be necessary):
 - a lambda function to extract the data of from a social media (wheater using API or pure scraping)